MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-library-features.md

 See [C runtime library reference](./c-run-time-library-reference.md) if you're looking for API reference for the C runtime library.

 >[!NOTE]
-> Microsoft's implementation of the C++ Standard Library is often referred to as the *STL* or *Standard Template Library*.
-Although *C++ Standard Library* is the official name of the library as defined in ISO 14882, due to the popular use of "STL" and "Standard Template Library" in search engines, we occasionally use those names to make it easier to find our documentation.
+> Microsoft's implementation of the C++ standard library is often referred to as the *STL* or *Standard Template Library*.
+Although *C++ standard library* is the official name of the library as defined in ISO 14882, due to the popular use of "STL" and "Standard Template Library" in search engines, we occasionally use those names to make it easier to find our documentation.

 From a historical perspective, "STL" originally referred to the Standard Template Library written by Alexander Stepanov.
-Parts of that library were standardized in the C++ Standard Library.
-The Standard Library also incorporated the ISO C runtime library, parts of the Boost library, and other functionality.
-Sometimes "STL" is used to refer to the containers and algorithms parts of the C++ Standard Library adapted from Stepanov's STL.
-In this documentation, Standard Template Library (STL) refers to the C++ Standard Library as a whole.
+Parts of that library were standardized in the C++ standard library.
+The standard library also incorporates the ISO C runtime library, parts of the Boost library, and other functionality.
+Sometimes "STL" is used to refer to the containers and algorithms parts of the C++ standard library adapted from Stepanov's STL.
+In this documentation, Standard Template Library (STL) refers to the C++ standard library as a whole.

 ## C runtime `.lib` files

-The C runtime Library (CRT) is the part of the C++ Standard Library that incorporates the ISO C standard library.
+The ISO C standard library is part of the C++ standard library.
 The Visual C++ libraries that implement the CRT support native code development, and both mixed native and managed code.
 All versions of the CRT support multi-threaded development.
 Most of the libraries support both static linking, to link the library directly into your code, or dynamic linking to let your code use common DLL files.

 In Visual Studio 2015, the CRT was refactored into new binaries.
 The Universal CRT (UCRT) contains the functions and globals exported by the standard C99 CRT library.
 The UCRT is now a Windows component, and ships as part of Windows 10 and later versions.
 The static library, DLL import library, and header files for the UCRT are now found in the Windows SDK.
 When you install Visual C++, Visual Studio setup installs the subset of the Windows SDK required to use the UCRT.
 You can use the UCRT on any version of Windows supported by Visual Studio 2015 and later versions.
 You can redistribute it using vcredist for supported versions of Windows other than Windows 10 or later.
 For more information, see [Redistributing Visual C++ Files](../windows/redistributing-visual-cpp-files.md).